 -Scott Boggs, ACD at Digitas. ( worked for Hutson at Pavone)

 "Hutson is a creative genius.
 No, I really mean it.
 He is a creative genius in all aspects of his job.
 I've had the pleasure of working with him for the past six or so months.
 He immediately came in and made a difference on how we think about things.
 Hutson is energetic, driven and wants to make everything look its best.
 The best part, he loves media too.
 He is always trying to figure out what vehicle will best deliver his great work to the target audience.
 He is open to suggestions and likes to have a healthy debate about what is best for the campaign.
 Talk about a "keeper of the brand", I'd say that is impressive.
 And he doesn't live in the stone age, he is constantly taking the work and making it fit in our digital world.
 Not to mention the guy was a security guard at a concert venue back in the day and has seen just about every 80's metal band that ever played.
 Maybe that is his secret.
 I'm glad I get the chance to work with him."

--Vince Kooch, Travel Account Director at Food & Wine Magazine (worked with Hutson at Agency Sacks)
+-Vince Kooch, Account Director/Travel at Time (worked with Hutson at Agency Sacks)

 "Hutson was the first person to ever hand me a creative brief, a salary, and the age-old advice "write better".
 He saw how badly I wanted to be great in this business and showed me, both by example and encouragement, what it takes to get there.
 He possesses something that some creative directors seem to lose after a few years in the business—the desire to continue creating.
 I was lucky enough to work directly with him on a Sunoco TV campaign, during which I saw that he wasn't just a great mentor to me, but still a passionate art director."

 -Caitlin Harris, Senior Copywriter at McCann (worked for Hutson at Neiman)